By David Willis

 If you receive an unsolicited message, and you’re not sure if it is genuine, follow the tips below to to learn how to spot a phishing email.

 The first thing you need to do is check the authenticity of the sender’s email address.
-If the address does not contain the domain that is owned by the organization, such as “[email protected]” instead of “[email protected]”, it is most definitely a scam.
+If the address does not contain the domain that is owned by the organization, e.g. “[email protected]” instead of “[email protected]”, it is most definitely a scam.
 Unless you are 100% certain that the email address is genuine, do not click on any links or give out any information.